MahessBhai/Duplicate-Media-Finder/README.md

 * update the directory path in the dup_finder.py and run.
 * the checksums will be stored in checksums.json and duplicates if found would be stored in duplicates.xlsx
 * run delete_duplicates.py to automatically delete all the found duplicates
-* run compare_and_delete to visually confirm the duplicates and then delete.
+* run compare_and_delete.py to visually confirm the duplicates and then delete.
 * delete the duplicates.xlsx afterwards

 ## Contribution